babajankhanp/ghost-editor/README.md

 1. Intuitive Interface
 Our user-friendly interface ensures a seamless experience, allowing both beginners and experts to navigate and create compelling email templates effortlessly.

-2. Drag-and-Drop Editor
+2. Editor used for
-Design emails with precision using our drag-and-drop editor.
-Simply drag components onto your canvas, rearrange them, and witness real-time updates to your email layout.
+Design emails with precision using our editor .
+Simply click components onto your canvas, rearrange them, and witness real-time updates to your email layout.

 3. Reusable Components
 Streamline your workflow by designing reusable components.
 Create once and reuse across multiple campaigns, maintaining consistency and saving valuable time.